jeviolle/informo/README.md

 # Informo

 A ruby gem for retrieving info from linux systems.
+Informo make's it easy to get system information for Linux systems from inside ruby scripts.
+Currently it is a glorified wrapper around existing native commands and tries to avoid reinventing wheels that already exist inside GNU/Linux

 ## Installation